AytekinYaliz/ylz.poc.client-ts/examples/js.md

 ### BUILDING OBJECT ###

-*Function constructor*: When the function is used by *new* operator.
+*Function constructor*: They are just functions.
+They are used to construct objects when the function is used by *new* operator.
-*new* operator: First creates a new empty object.
-Then, *this* variable points to that empty object.
-At the end, that object is returned from the function automatically.
 *Constructor*: A normal function that is used to construct objects.
+*new* operator:
+- JS engine creates a new empty object.
+- It invokes the function.
+- When function is called Exec.Context creates a variable *this*.
+It changes what the 'this' variable points to. 'this' variable points to that new empty object.
+- JS engine will return that object at the end of the function.

 ```javascript
 function Person() {